iflowfor8hours/6112884-pro-micro-controller/README.markdown

     xev | sed -n 's/^.*keycode *\([0-9]\+\).* * \([a-z,A-Z,0-9,_-]\+\)).*$/keycode \1 = \2 /p'

-On MacOSX, [https://www.pjrc.com/teensy/hid_listen.html](HID_listen), as recommended by Soarer, is a big help.
+On MacOSX, [HID_listen](https://www.pjrc.com/teensy/hid_listen.html), as recommended by Soarer, is a big help.
 Make sure to `chmod 755` before you run it, and you may have to `sudo` the executable.
+I've included it in /HID/, and you can read more about it in /soarer/docs.
+It'll tell you most everything you need to know about what keypresses are happening.

 On mine, I had a whole row of keys that didn't work, so I aligned the columns in `6112884_files/micro_6112884AllKeysAssigned.sc` to get a better visual on what was supposed to be happening on each pin of the controller.
 The line below refers to what cluster of keys are connected to each pin of the pro micro.
 It was really helpful to line everything up so I could visually see everything while I was testing.